Kyil0ren/Image_to_binary_converter/README.md

 # Image_to_binary_converter
-MATLAB program to convert images to binary in .xlsx
+MATLAB program to convert images to binary and write it into .csv file